NS VIRM: Green train

-In 2015, NS hopes to let 50% of their trains run on electricity powered by windmills.
+By 2015, NS hopes to let 50% of their trains run on electricity powered by wind turbines.
 By 2018, all the trains should be running on "clean" electricity.
-To celebrate this and the fact that the first Dutch railway line was opened 175 years ago, NS and Eneco Energy held a competition.
-Designers had to design a green train.
+To celebrate this and the fact that the first Dutch railway line was opened 175 years ago, NS and Eneco Energy held a competition for designing a green train.

 The winners were two students from the Technical University in Delft.
 Their names are Michiel van Sinderen and Steffen de Jonge.
 Their design was to have the train be checkered with small black and blue squares.
 From even a small distance the train appears to be green.
 Michiel van Sinderen said it was the most beautiful thing he had ever made.

 This design was brought on VIRM number 9556.
 It was named De Groene Trein which means The Green Train.
 The difference between this train and other VIRMs is the paler shade of yellow and white arrows on the doors, similar to those on DDZ trains and modernized ICRm railway cars.

 The train debuted on September 20, 2014.
 Its maiden voyage was an extra trip from Amsterdam Centraal to Haarlem.
 Now it can be spotted and ridden anywhere in the Netherlands.